dherault/serverless-offline/README.md

 This [Serverless](https://github.com/serverless/serverless) plugin emulates AWS API Gateway and Lambda locally to speed up your development cycles.

+### V1 Beta

+The new v1 beta supports velocity parsing of your requestTemplates and responseTemplates!
+Check it out on the [v1.0.0 branch](https://github.com/dherault/serverless-offline/tree/v1.0.0).

 ### Features

 - Call your λs on localhost the same way you would call API Gateway.